ababber/ababber.github.io/content/2025/02/06-how-to-create-a-blog-with-quartz-github-and-cloudflare.md

 # commit the changes and deploy your quartz site
 npx quartz sync

-# 0. if you get an error, then use the GitHub
-# cli to login to GitHub with your command line
-# with the following command: `gh auth login`

-# 1. it will take a few minutes for your page to
+# 0. it will take a few minutes for your page to
 # go live at username.github.io

-# 2. in your username.github.io Actions tab, you
+# 1. in your username.github.io Actions tab, you
 # can check the status of your build and deploy,
 # any errors will be listed here
 ```